Carol Sigelman, Psychological and Brain Sciences Department Chair

 What I am doing right now is very similar to what I was doing back at GW—formulating ideas, discussing topics with colleagues, programming, etc. Joining a research lab early on was monumental in developing my vague interests as a freshman into an actual passion for the field.

-What was your favorite memory of your time in the Psychology Department at GW?
+What was your favorite memory of your time in the Psychological and Brain Sciences Department at GW?

-My favorite memories are relaxing at the end of the day by getting some food and drinks and playing board games with the other people in the Psychology Department.
+My favorite memories are relaxing at the end of the day by getting some food and drinks and playing board games with the other people in the Psychological and Brain Sciences Department.

 What have you been doing since graduation?
 Can you give us a glimpse of what you are working on currently?